 10. Google Tag Manager

 When you decide to run marketing campaigns, a lot of the times you need to tracker code to your website to track the leads.
-Google Tag Manager makes the addition of this code a breeze.
+Google Tag Manager makes the addition of this code a breeze, as you won’t have to add or maintain snippets of code directly on your files.